Updated: Jun 29, 2019

 Whatever the reason for your time away from the vehicle, you'll need to put it in storage.

 If you simply let your vehicle sit in a garage for an extended period, you may return to a dead battery or - worse yet - a damaged engine, ruined tires and a rat's nest under your hood.

 Here are important steps to take before you store a vehicle.
 They will preserve the life of the engine and ensure that your car starts when you return to it.

-- Home Watch - Always Home will check your trickle charger or drive your car if you ask for this service.
-Minimum driving time is 15 minutes.
+Home Watch - Always Home will check your trickle charger or drive your car if you ask for this service.